ecency/vision-api/README.md

 ##### Pushing new code / Pull requests

-- Make sure to branch off your changes from `development` branch.
+- Make sure to branch off your changes from `main` branch.
 - Make sure to run `yarn test` and add tests to your changes.
 - Code on!